uvafung/CMEE-CourseWork/week3/READMEweek3.md

         plotLin.R: annotating a linear regression plot
-        PP_Regress.R: produce regression results for Predator mass vs Prey mass GPDD_Data.R: mapping the Global Population Dynamics Database (GPDD) on a world map
+        PP_Regress.R: produce regression results for Predator mass vs Prey mass GPDD_Data.R: mapping the Global Population Dynamics Database (GPDD) on a world map get_TreeHeight.R: R script that calculates tree heights for all trees and saves output as new csv (GROUPWORK) get_TreeHeight.py: Python script that calculates tree heights for all trees and saves output as new csv (GROUPWORK) run_get_TreeHeight.sh: Bash script that runs both get_TreeHeight.R and run_get_TreeHeight.sh (GROUPWORK) TAutoCorr.R: calculates the correlation between pairs of years to analysis temperature trends in Florida (GROUPWORK) PP_Regress_loc.R: calculates linear regression on subsets of the data corresponding to i) Feeding Type, ii) Predator life Stage and iii) Location (GROUPWORK)

     Latex script --
-        Florida_warming.tex: generating Latex document for Florida warming data
+        Florida_warming.tex: generating Latex document for Florida warming data TAutoCorr.tex: latex file for compiling a report on Florida temperatures over years (GROUPWORK)

+    Bib file --
+        Floridabiblio.bib: stores the bibliography for the report (GROUPWORK)

 ###### Files in data: